Each dog reacts distinctively to vacuuming. If your dog remains calm while you clean your home, it’s time to consider whether you can vacuum your dog.

-Make vacuuming a daily routine for your dog.
-If you vacuum your dog regularly, this will reduce the mystery and help calm your dog.
-Hold the vacuum, so it doesn’t directly confront your dog.
+If you use the machine regularly, this will reduce the mystery and help calm your dog.
+Hold the vacuum so it doesn’t directly confront your dog.

-All vacuum cleaners can’t be used to vacuum-clean your dog.
+All vacuum cleaners can’t be used to clean your dog.
 The suction power would ordinarily hurt your dog.
-Specifically created dog attachments can remove your dog’s hair without harming your dog in any way.
+Specifically, created dog attachments can remove your dog’s hair without harming your dog in any way.

 Final thoughts on choosing to vacuum your dog

-Even the most common grooming methods have their downsides, and since pets can’t communicate their emotions in words, it is critical to watch your dog’s reaction.
+Even the most common grooming methods have downsides, and since pets can’t communicate their emotions in words, it is critical to watch your dog’s reaction.

 - Take note if your dog looks terrified or is barking excessively.

 - Pay close attention to whether you are hurting your pet.